clustr33/Getting_and_cleaning_data_course_project/README.md

 ## Contents
  * `run_analysis.R` contains the script
- * `tidy.txt` is an example tabulated file generated with the script
+ * `tidydata.txt` is an example tabulated file generated with the script
  * `Codebook.md` describes the extracted features

 ## Instructions
  * Download the [source data](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) and unzip the file to the root where `run_analysis.R` is located.
 It should create `UCI HAR Dataset` subdirectory.
  * Execute the script with `source("run_analysis.R")`
- * The script will produce tidydata.txt as an output.
+ * The script will produce `tidydata.txt` as the output.
 Features are explained in the codebook file.